A fabulous Saddle-billed Stork photographed in the Masai Mara by Steve Garvie.

 Birding is so good almost any time of the year is worth considering but the peak times are April and November.
 April is usually the start of the main wet season (which usually lasts until July), a time when many resident birds nest and are therefore at their most active and attractive, whereas November is usually the start of the short wet season (which usually lasts until December), a time when many other resident birds nest, many migrant species are present and flamingo numbers usually peak.

-Field Guide to the Birds of East Africa by J Fanshawe and T Stevenson.
-Helm, 2004.
+Field Guide to the Birds of East Africa by T Stevenson and J Fanshawe.
+Helm, due 2020 (Second Edition).

 Field Guide to the Birds of Kenya and Northern Tanzania by D Pearson et al. Helm, 2005.